biertisch/minitalk/README.md

 ---
 ### About 42

-42 is a computer science school founded in Paris in 2013.
-It follows a project-based, peer-to-peer pedagogy focused on mid-level programming and algorithmic thinking.
+Founded in 2013, 42 is a global network of schools providing high-quality, scalable software engineering education accessible to anyone motivated to learn.
+Its project-based, peer-to-peer curriculum emphasizes hands-on programming, algorithmic thinking, and systems-level problem solving.

 ---
 ### License & Contact